BLehrer99/Phoenix-3/README.md

 Recently, we had the thrill of seeing the spectacular Falcon 9 Heavy launch and its incredible landing.
 It's time for Elon not to be alone at this feat and for others to honestly just have fun following in his shoes.
 I intend to make a rocket that will ascend under its own propulsion and return to Earth for a soft vertical landing.
 I will accomplish this using a retropropulsion and suicide burn deceleration method after reaching apogee.
 All flight systems will be internally controlled and Phoenix 3 will have a full array of telemetry and data logging capacity for future development through complete data analysis from previous launches.
 It will be approximately 76 cm tall (not including the payload fairing) and 7.6 cm in diameter, weighing about 1 kg.

 I expect this project to in total take approximately one and a half years before a proper landing and full reusability is accomplished.
 Although the project may last for over a year, an average flight will be much shorter.
-The total time of a flight will be approximately 45 seconds from ignition to booster landing.
+The total time of a flight will be approximately 20 seconds from ignition to booster landing.
+There may be additional time if a second stage is added.
 The timeline of a launch will be as follows with an abort being possible all the way up to main engine ignition:

 T  -3:16: Internal systems receive full control of flight (0 m)
 T  -3:15: Guidance calibration (0 m)